mitranim/mitranim.github.io/templates/posts/lang-case-conventions.md

 * Works in case-insensitive systems such as SQL.
 * Can remap `_` to type without Shift.
 (I did.)
 * Unambiguously convertible when numbers are involved.
+* Refactoring requires only 1 renaming instead of 2.

 Conversion: